technomancy/bussard/doc/intro5.md

 you to another asteroid-rich system.

 The galaxy is yours to explore!
 But don't forget to explore your system's onboard computer as well.
+The ship's primary manual can be accessed by running this:

+    man("manual")